Picture Gallery> Derbyshire Pictures Index> This page

 Also see:

-The Wolley Manuscripts, Derbyshire
+The Wolley Manuscripts, Derbyshire.
+Wingfield Manor.

-The Wolley Manuscripts, Matlock
+The Wolley Manuscripts, Matlock.

-Kelly's Directory of Derbyshire, 1891: South Wingfield, Derbyshire
+Kelly's Directory of Derbyshire, 1891 South Wingfield, Derbyshire.

 Derbyshire Pictures Index